F75 Vaillant Fault Code: Causes and Troubleshooting Guide

 Water pressure sensor and/or pump defective, air in heating installation, too low pressure in boiler; connect external expansion vessel to return.

-The boiler itself could be working correctly.
-But the F75 fault error code is going to lie with one of two things:
+The boiler itself could be working correctly, but the F75 fault error code may point to 1 of 2 things:

 - The boiler’s pressure sensor.